If you are considering a career in patient therapy, you’re probably weighing the pros and cons of Occupational Therapy vs Physical Therapy.

 - Develop individualized plans of care for patients, outlining the patients’ goals and the expected outcomes of the plans.

-- Use exercises, stretching maneuvers, hands-on therapy, and equipment to ease patients’ pain, help them increase their mobility, prevent further pain or injury, and facilitate health and wellness.
+- Use exercises, stretching maneuvers, hands-on therapy, and equipment to ease patients’ pain, help them increase their mobility, improve muscle strength, prevent further pain or injury, and facilitate health and wellness.

 - Evaluate and record a patient’s progress, modifying a plan of care and trying new treatments as needed.